fptudelft/Bolognese/documentation/report/README.md

 On Ubuntu, it is located in the biblatex package (apt-get install biblatex).

 On Mac or other systems...
-I have no idea <TODO>
+I have no idea TODO

 ###Compilation

-On Windows, using MikTeX and the included TeXworks, set the compilation type to `pdfLaTeX+MakeIndex+BibTeX' and press the `play' button.
+On Windows, using MikTeX and the included TeXworks, set the compilation type to `pdfLaTeX+MakeIndex+BibTeX` and press the play button.

 On Ubuntu, run:
-pdflatex report.tex
+`pdflatex report.tex
 bibtex report.aux
-pdflatex report.tex
+pdflatex report.tex`

 On Mac or other systems...
-I have no idea <TODO>
+I have no idea TODO

 ###House keeping